 Should’ve Won: Jerry MacDonald (right)

 Let me warn you, we’re getting into deeply hostile territory.
 None of the following winners even deserve to be in the same breath as any of the previous winners or should’ve beens.
 “Back to Basics” was the theme of this season and funny enough it would be oddly prophetic.
 Just like Season 1, there was absolutely no one in this cast I was rooting for.
 The only one I was remotely rooting for was Jessie, and only because he was a meathead and hilarious to make fun off.
 Everyone else was just awful.
 By “selecting” geriatric Jerry as my deserving winner, is my attempt at being ironic.
 He was the least worthy of the cast to win this season.
 This was one of two seasons, I actually had to Wikipedia to refresh my memory.
 Totally forgettable season.
 WASTE.OF.A.SUMMER.
-I know Dan is popular with our readers but I just don’t get it.
+I know Dan is popular with our readers but I just don’t get the love.
+He redeemed himself in Season 14, but I’m still NOT a fan.

 Winner: 4.
 Mike Malin (left)